rmrk-team/evm/docs/RMRK/utils/RMRKEquipRenderUtils.md

 Used to get the child&#39;s assets and slot parts pairs, identifying parts the said assets can be equipped into, for a specific parent asset.

-*Reverts if child token is not owned by an NFT.The full `EquippableData` struct looks like this:  [      slotPartId,      childAssetId,      parentAssetId,      priority,      parentCatalogAddress,      isEquipped,      partMetadata  ]*
+*Reverts if child token is not owned by an NFT.The full `EquippableData` struct looks like this:  [      slotPartId,      childAssetId,      parentAssetId,      priority,      parentCatalogAddress,      isEquipped,      partMetadata,      childMetadata,      parentMetadata  ]*

 #### Parameters